 “It [the photoshoot] was also an investment.
 Considering how cute Baby L is, it won’t be too long before the photos are with the UK’s leading model agencies and she would be appearing as “Baby Girl 1″, “Crying Child” or “Toddler Eating Cereal” in TV adverts, blockbuster films and designer brand campaigns.
 Whilst she goes out to work to earn her keep, I’d be laughing all the way to the bank.
 Or more likely, I’d be laughing whilst sipping mojitos on my own exotic holiday as our butler went to the bank.”

-Well my friends, I’m happy to report that the taste of rum and mint is getting closer and closer to my dry and thirsty mouth.
-Not only did we do a family photoshoot at Ashridge Estate, but Baby L was recently picked to do a photoshoot for boutique baby and childrenswear brand Lilly and Sid.
+Well my friends, I’m happy to report that the taste of rum and mint is getting closer and closer to my dry and thirsty mouth as Baby L was recently picked to do a photoshoot for boutique baby and childrenswear brand Lilly and Sid.

 The funky clothes company were looking for models for their Spring Summer 2016 promotional catalogue and online store, so they put a shout-out on Facebook for aspiring baby models – I replied with a few photos of my little cutie and she was deemed to be a little cutie.
 No thanks to my DNA, I’m sure.